mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Check: Congrats dialogs with amounts, description and from address<br>
 Check: Number of dialogs should be 4, even 6 was sent.
 We show only first 4 messages

+## Validate that multiple receive when Wallet is Locked

+Lock the wallet and send 6 transactions online to it.<br>
+Check: Congrats dialogs with amounts, description and from address<br>
+Check: Number of dialogs should be 4, even 6 was sent.
+We show only first 4 messages

+Specify 3 minutes autolock and what until the wallet will be autolocked.<br>
+Send 6 transactions to it.<br>
+Check: Congrats dialogs with amounts, description and from address<br>
+Check: Number of dialogs should be 4, even 6 was sent.
+We show only first 4 messages

 # Event Window

 Press '!' icon at top right corner.<br>